ProceduresGovernment

 #permalink to section

-During the third quarter of 2024, male and female workforce in Glass Workers and the Like was concentrated in the educational segment with 7 to 9 years of schooling (16.2k men and 2.26k women).
+At first quarter of 2025 the male workforce in Glass Workers and the Like was higher in the educational segment with 7 to 9 years of schooling (15k), while the female workforce was higher in the educational segment with 4 to 6 years of schooling (871).

 * The data regarding salaries have low statistical precision so it should not be used as conclusions.